ChristianGalla/PidginWinToastNotifications/README.md

 This file is build using the GNU Compiler Collection (GCC).

 1. Follow the [official instructions of the Pidgin wiki to set up your build environment](https://developer.pidgin.im/wiki/BuildingWinPidgin#Setupyourbuildenvironment).
 For this I recommend [pidgin-windev](https://github.com/renatosilva/pidgin-windev).
-2. Copy the file Plugin/PidginWinToastNotifications.c into the subfolder pidgin\plugins inside of your Pidgin development directory.
+2. Copy the files Plugin/PidginWinToastNotifications.h and Plugin/PidginWinToastNotifications.c into the subfolder pidgin\plugins inside of your Pidgin development directory.
 3. Inside a Cygwin Terminal navigate to pidgin\plugins inside of your Pidgin development directory.
 4. Run the Command: *make -f Makefile.mingw PidginWinToastNotifications.dll*